Moesif/apidocs/source/includes/_api-libs.md

 ## Important
 <aside class="warning">
+Moesif has Middleware SDKs designed for common Web API frameworks which are easier to integrate for common environments.
-Use the Moesif SDKs for the easiest integration if available, they are all open-source and available on Github.
-Checkout Moesif's <a href="/docs">Developer Docs</a> for more info.
+Checkout Moesif's <a href="https://www.moesif.com/docs/server-integration/">Server Middleware SDK Docs</a> for more info.
 </aside>